Mandodari: Remarriage to Vibhishana

 While the Ramayana of Valmiki is silent on Mandodari's fate after Ravana's death, many versions of Ramayana state that after the death of Ravana, Rama advises Vibhishana to take Mandodari as his wife, even though he already had a wife.
 A theory suggests that Ravana's race may have had matrilineal families and thus, to restore order in the kingdom after Ravana's death, it was necessary for Vibhishana to marry the reigning queen to get the right to rule.
 Another theory suggests it may be a non-Aryan custom to marry the reigning queen.
 The marriage between Mandodari and Vibhishana is purely an "act of statesmanship", rather than a marriage based on their "mutual sexual interference".
 Mandodari may have agreed to marry Vibhishana, her younger brother-in-law, as this would lead the kingdom to prosperity and stability as allies of Rama's Ayodhya, and she would continue to have a say in governance.
 Another reason for the marriage is as an alternative to suicide for the widowed Mandodari, which is averted by Rama.

+Mandodari gaves birth to Vibhishan's son, Taranisena and Neel.